Learn about START-PROF pipe stress analysis software

 Ope-Cold: Δvis = Δop - Δcold = (Rop - Rcold)·l·n

-2. Variable spring support allowable load must be greater than Rop and Rcold.
+2. Spring allowable load must exceed both Rop and Rcold.

-Step 2: Added stiffness of springs selected on previous step.
-Only temperature and displacement loads are applied.
-The operation displacements Δop are determined from this analysis.
-Now calculated the maximum spring load Rmax=Rop/n if Δop≤0 and Rmax=(1+Ratio/100%)·Rop/n if Δop>0.
-Spring minimum stiffness l = (Ratio/100%)·Rop/(Δop·n).
-Now the springs are selected from the table with allowable load greater than Rmax and stiffness less than l.
+Step 2: Add stiffness from selected springs.
+Apply thermal and displacement loads only.
+Determine operating displacements Δop.
+Calculate maximum spring load Rmax=Rop/n if Δop≤0 and Rmax=(1+Variation/100%)·Rop/n if Δop>0.
+Calculate minimum stiffness λ = (Variation/100%)·Rop/(Δop·n).
+Select springs with allowable load exceeding Rmax and stiffness less than l.

-Ratio=(Rop-Rcold)/Rop*100% - the load difference between cold an operating mode.
+Variation=(Rop-Rcold)/Rop*100% - load variation between cold and operating conditions.

 See the table below: